jorgerosa/angelimoto/README.md

 - Click in the next URL to see the above code runnig in all its 3D glory in your web browser:
-(Note: Your web browser must have support to WebGL.
-Full Html + Javascript code is available)
+Note: Your web browser must have support to WebGL.

 https://jorgerosa.github.io/angelimoto